-- Must rely on nothing for its existence. - Must be itself uncaused, because we've seen that an infinite series of causes is impossible. - Must transcend space and time, since it created space and time. - Must be immaterial (non-physical). - Must be unimaginable powerful, since it created all matter and energy. - And finally, it must be personal.
+- Must rely on nothing else for its existence (exists necessarily). - Must be itself uncaused, because we've seen that an infinite series of causes is impossible. - Must transcend space and time, since it created space and time. - Must be immaterial since prior to the universe's origin event, nothing of a material nature existed (non-physical). - Must be unimaginably powerful, since it would be the source of all matter and energy. - Must be of a personal nature.
 This, due to the fact that the universe is temporal in nature, caused to exist by what must be a timeless cause.